 29 Mar Who Are CX Pilots, Where Do We Come From And What Are We Trying to Accomplish?

-- UNDERSTAND CUSTOMERS BETTER.
-They have to develop internal systems to know who their customers really are through smarter, faster and more complete data and research.
+- UNDERSTAND OUR CLIENTS BETTER.
+They have to develop internal systems to know who their clients or customers really are through smarter, faster and more complete data and research.
 They wanted to build centralized customer data systems to feed the change toward CX.

 - DEVELOP A PUBLISHING MINDSET.
 They have to develop a publishing mindset and platform so that they can take the customer research and create value and meaning from it, in an agile content system that are always on.